-BreastCare follows the US Preventive Services Task Force recommendations for Pap testing.
-A woman can choose to have a Pap test every three years or if she would like to lengthen the time between testing she can choose to have either a Pap test combined with a high-risk HPV test every five years or HPV testing alone every 5 years.
-Established patients who have had normal results, are not high risk, and have a cervix are transitioned to either the three year (36 months) or five-year (60 months) track based on the date of the last documented Pap test.
-The laboratory performs the HPV test with each Pap test on the five-year track.
-The provider must mark Pap and HPV on the lab requisition.
-For those on the three-year track, HPV high-risk reflex tests are performed on all ASC-US Pap results.
+BreastCare follows the US Preventive Services Task Force recommendations for cervical cancer screening.
+Women aged 21-39 are recommended to have a pap test every three years.
+Women aged 30-65 are recommended to have a pap test every three years, a pap/hrHPV test every 5 years, or a hrHPV test alone every 5 years.
+Established patients who have had normal results, are not high risk, and have a cervix are transitioned to either the three-year (36 months) or five-year (60 months) track based on the date of the last documented Pap test.
+The laboratory performs the hrHPV test with each Pap test on the five-year track.
+The provider must mark Pap and hrHPV on the lab requisition.
+For those on the three-year track, hrHPV high risk reflex tests are performed on all ASC-US Pap results.
 Once a patient has selected a Pap track she must stay on that track for routine screening.
 She cannot alternate between tracks.
 It is no longer necessary to have three consecutive, negative Pap tests before reducing the frequency of screenings.
 "Know Your Choices for Routine Pap Testing" is an informational sheet developed for the patient so that she can make an informed decision about her Pap frequency and is given to women upon entering the program.